Dichostereum effuscatum (Cooke & Ellis) Boidin & Lanq.

 Creamy yellow or peachy.

 Temperate Europe and North America.
 Uncommon in Europe and Western North America, common in Eastern North America.
+View all sequenced specimens on iNaturalist.

 Microscopy

-Hyphal system: Dimitic with thick-walled dichohyphae present in the subiculum and clamped generate hyphae.
+Hyphal system: Dimitic with thick-walled dichohyphae and clamped generate hyphae.
 The dichohyphae are supposedly dextrinoid but the color reaction is difficult to see.
-Basidia: With four sterigmata.
-Basidiospores: Subglobose, amyloid, ornamented with splotchy surface warts, containing one large guttule, typically wider than long (squat spores from the perspective of the apiculus as the bottom); length (6.3) 6.7-7.4 (8.1) µm, x̄ = 7.1 µm; width (5.6) 5.9-6.6 (7.2) µm, x̄ = 6.2 µm; Q (1) 1.1-1.2 (1.3), x̄ = 1.1 (n = 30 per specimen).
+Basidia: With four sterigmata, difficult to observe amongst the compact hymenium and dichohyphae.
+Basidiospores: Subglobose, amyloid, ornamented with splotchy surface warts, containing one large guttule, typically wider than long (like a squat orange); length (6.3) 6.7-7.4 (8.1) µm, x̄ = 7.1 µm; width (5.6) 5.9-6.6 (7.2) µm, x̄ = 6.2 µm; Q (1) 1.1-1.2 (1.3), x̄ = 1.1 (n = 30 per specimen).
 Sterile structures: Gloeocystidia.

 Studied Specimens

 ACD0699 (iNat131672147).
 Collected by Maricel Patiño.
 19 April 2022.
-Burlington Co., NJ, USA, 39.978, -74.739.
+Burlington Co., NJ, USA, 39.9778, -74.7385.
 ACD Personal Collection.
-Sequences: OR680686 (ITS),.
+Sequences: OR680686 (ITS).

 ACD0787 (iNat321982130).
 Collected by Alden C. Dirks.
 19 October 2025.
-Crum Woods, Swarthmore College, Delaware Co., PA, USA, 39.902 -75.361.
+Crum Woods, Swarthmore College, Delaware Co., PA, USA, 39.9019, -75.3610.
 ACD Personal Collection.
-Sequences: MycoMap (ITS)
+Sequences: MycoMap (ITS).

 References